Contact: email@example.com +501.676.DODO (676.3636)

 - public transit: Take a cab from the airport to the bus terminal.
 Take a southbound bus (Placencia, Punta Gorda) to Dangriga.
-There are two buses that leave Dangriga to Hopkins: 10.30am and 5pm.
+Buses that leave Dangriga that come into Hopkins village: 5.30am, 8.30 10.30am, 2.30pm and 5.15pm.
 If you miss those, stay/take the southbound bus, tell the driver to let you off at the Hopkins junction.
 From there it is easy (and safe) to hitchhike the 5 miles to the village.
 We are just steps from the main intersection in Hopkins.
 Pro: inexpensive.
 Con: hot, crowded, 3-4 hour ride in old american school bus.

 - Shuttle: you can make arrangements to have a shuttle pick you up from the airport and drop you at the Dodo.
 Pro: air conditioned, safe driver, beautiful highway.
 Con: 2.5 hour drive, generally need four people for them to come out, can be expensive.
 We have partnered with Belize Ground Shuttle, and can arrange your transfer between the international airport and Hopkins.

 - Fly: From BZ Int’l, there are hourly flights to Dangriga.
 From the Dangriga airstrip, take a taxi to the Dangriga bus terminal (see #1) or all the way to the Dodo.
 Pro: low hassle, 15 minute flight, gets you directly where you need to be without the worry of cars breaking down, accidents, traffic jams.
 Con: can be expensive, luggage limited.
 TropicAir has very good on time and safety records.
 We are official agents for TropicAir, and we can make your booking for you.